 Sometimes it feels like everyone’s looking for a cleaner.
-But once you’ve gone into business for yourself, you may find yourself wondering where all those potential customers have gone, and how you can promote your cleaning business.
-It can be a challenge to figure out who needs someone to clean, and figure out how to find them, convince them that you can do the job, get them to trust you, and all the other steps that go into running your business.
+But once you’ve gone into business for yourself, you may find yourself wondering where all those potential customers went?
+If this scenario seems familiar, it may be time to figure out how to market your cleaning business.

-Marketing for Cleaning Services
+Marketing for cleaning services

 Setting up a cleaning business has a lot of advantages.
 For example, your startup fees are generally low, you don’t have to rent an office space, and you don’t have to take any special course, or get a license for residential cleaning.

 The simple answer is that even if your schedule is full at the moment, you should always be open to new business and opportunities.
 Customers come and go, and you want to be prepared.
 Plus, it’s one of the only ways to get your business to grow.
-So how to market your cleaning business?

 1. Distribute flyers